EyobTesfaye8/EyobTesfaye8/README.md

 # 👋 Hi, I'm Eyob

-### Full-Stack Developer
+### Backend Developer

 I am a Junior Web Developer dedicated to building robust applications from the ground up.
 I believe that a mastery of the foundations is the key to engineering high-performance software.
-I specialize in making the "behind-the-scenes" part of websites work perfectly.
+I specialize in making the "behind-the-scenes" part of websites.

 *    **Current Focus:** Building real-time apps and improving database speed.
 *    **The Goal:** Writing clean code that helps businesses grow.